solar-wallet/solar-faq/docs/guide/10-faq.md

 ## I forgot my password for my wallet.
 What can I do?

 If you have forgotten the password for your wallet, you can re-import your wallet with your secret key.
 If you have previously already backed up your secret key, you can go to “Account Settings” and choose “Merge or Delete Account”.
-Next, click “delete’ to confirm it (please double check that you have backed up your secret key before deleting your wallet).
+Next, click “delete’ to confirm it (again, please double-check that you have backed up your secret key before deleting your wallet).

 Afterward, just import your account as usual: click “Add account”, choose “import existing” and paste your secret key to the blank.
 Click “Create account” to confirm it.